ebellocchia/py_crypto_hd_wallet/README.md

     print(addresses[0].ToJson())
     # Iterate over all addresses and print their keys and addresses
     for addr in addresses:
-       print(addr.GetKey(HdWalletBipKeyTypes.EX_PRIV))
+       print(addr.GetKey(HdWalletBipKeyTypes.RAW_PRIV))
-       print(addr.GetKey(HdWalletBipKeyTypes.EX_PUB))
+       print(addr.GetKey(HdWalletBipKeyTypes.RAW_COMPR_PUB))
        print(addr.GetKey(HdWalletBipKeyTypes.ADDRESS))

 # Substrate wallet

 A Substrate wallet is a wallet based on Substrate (Polkadot/Kusama ecosystem).
-It doesn't follow BIPs but it only gnerate a pair of private and public keys depending on the derivation path.
+It doesn't follow BIPs but it generates a pair of private and public keys depending on the derivation path.

 ## Substrate Wallet factory construction